gvwilson/thirdbit/fiction/maddy-roo/index.md

 "Hey," Gumption said, elbowing her.
 Maddy blinked.
-They had passed through the houses on the other side of the square and reached the smaller square that courting couples *didn't* sit in on warm summer evenings.
+They had passed through the houses on the other side of the main square and reached the village's other square, the one that courting couples didn't sit in this one on warm summer evenings.
-An ageless black glass pillar stood in its center, half again the height of anyone Maddy knew and as big around as a rain barrel.
+TheAn ageless black glass pillar in its center, half again the height of anyone Maddy knew and as big around as a rain barrel.
 The few friendly bots who came through Rusty Bridge used it to recharge.